Course content

 Ryan Standil

-Ryan attended Western University, where he graduated from the Ivey Business School and the Faculty of Law.
-After graduating, Ryan joined a law firm in Toronto.
+Ryan attended Western University, in Canada, where he graduated from the Ivey Business School and the Faculty of Law.
+After graduating, Ryan worked at a law firm in Toronto, focusing on corporate and commercial matters.